-Daytime Running Lights (DRL) Indicator Light (Canada)
+Daytime Running Lamps (DRL) Indicator Light (Canada)

 If your vehicle was first sold, when new, in Canada, you will have this light on the instrument panel.
-It goes on whenever the Daytime Running Lights are on.
+It goes on whenever the Daytime Running Lamps are on.

-■ Convertible Top (OPTION)
+Convertible Top (Option)

-Your convertible top features a sunroof, a removable rear window and a removable canvas top.
+Your convertible top features a sunroof, a removable rear window, removable side windows and a removable canvas top.